-- Sketch the rest of lines on the planes as labeled. - For clarity, hide all the planes (select the View menu and click off Planes).
+- Sketch the rest of the lines on the planes as labeled. - For clarity, hide all the planes (select View / Hide-Show and click off Planes).
 We will select the planes from the FeatureManager tree when needed.

 - Add Dimensions to fully define the sketch.